 What Is Porosity In Welding?

-Porosity in welding refers to the unfortunate release of shielded gas that’s been trapped inside the weld bead.
-Consequently, it leaves rounded holes outside the weld area and can also take the form of elongated holes which are known as wormholes that refers to a large amount of gas being trapped inside the weld metal.
+Porosity in welding refers to the unfortunate release of shielded gas that’s been trapped in the weld bead.
+Consequently, it leaves rounded holes outside the weld area and can also take the form of elongated holes which are known as wormholes that refers to a large amount of gas being trapped inside the weld bead.

 Possible Causes Of Porosity In Welding